Cystic Fibrosis Can Make it Hard for Kids to Grow

 Field is required!

-Reasons I Am Considering This Option
+Reasons I Am Considering a G-tube

 Consider the benefits, advantages, or pros.
 How would you rank them according to how much they matter to you?